Out of the 48 or so books I read in 2020, 25 percent — that’s only 12 books — were non-fiction. The rest were fiction books and children’s tales.

 The Art of Learning, Elon Musk’s biography, Benjamin Franklin’s autobiography, and The Power of Habits were some of the first nonfiction books I read.
 Most of the things I know about habits, how to allow ourselves to learn, and how to live a creative life have been the juice of these books(as you can find in the linked articles).

 But non-fiction books again took a back foot in 2019 when I focused on travel writing.
 That all changed in 2020 though.
 The last year was full of uncertainties but I knew well that to grow I have to read and write.
 And so it continues.

-2021 has at least 50 non-fiction books on my reading list.
+2021 has at least fifty non-fiction books on my reading list.
 And in 2022, six precious non-fiction sit on the list of my favorite books from the year.